Quality Rating 5: Learning Materials

 Promote Multiple Modes of Exploration

-Children benefit from many opportunities to experience and explore the world in different ways.
-A variety of materials should be available that allow children to use their senses, ask questions, explore and test their ideas, move, work, and play.
-Your materials should reflect a range of opportunities, as well as encourage and support different ways of learning (example: visual experiences, hands-on experiences, physical activity).
+Children grow and develop from being able to experience and explore the world in different ways.
+The materials you select should encourage children to use their senses, ask questions, explore, test their ideas, and move, work, and play.
+Your materials should provide different ways for children to explore.
+These materials are called “open ended.”
+They should also encourage and support different ways that children learn (example: visual experiences, hands-on experiences, or learning through movement).

 What does the documentation look like?